 On the Helmshore side of Holcombe Moor stands Robin Hood’s Well.
 It would have been a welcome place for pilgrims to rest and take a drink on their way to Whalley Abbey or Sawley Abbey.
 This medieval route is marked by the nearby Pilgrims Cross or at least the modern stone that rests in its original place.
-Later, after Whalley Abbey was dissolved (see here) and the pilgrims no longer passed along this path, the well found new users.
+Later, after the abbeys were dissolved and the pilgrims no longer passed along this path, the well found new users.
 These would be drovers and packhorse men on their route to Haslingden.

 Today the well is in good condition.
 Water comes out of a central plastic pipe, and a look over the drystone wall, that the well is built into, shows that a modern grid provides access to the spring.
 Most intriguing of all is the very large, old stone cap.
 This has many irregular cup shaped marks on it, as if parts of the stone has been scooped out.
 On the right hand side of the cap stone is a big void, as if this was carved to hold something.
 The rest of the well looks more modern, with a trough and a central carved opening allowing excess water to drain out down small steps and across the lane.

 The question arises – why the name Robin Hood’s Well ?
 The Robin Hood ballads were becoming popular in the 1400s and the first printed versions appear in the early 1500s.
 There are stories about the outlaw in Wakefield, Barnsley, Kirklees and of course Nottingham, but not in Lancashire.
 However, a quick search of the modern day version of Henry Taylor’s The Ancient Crosses and Holy Wells of Lancashire lists six other places where there is a Robin Hood’s Well in our region.
 These are Briercliffe, Downham, Higham, Spotland, Mawdesley and Trawden.